important

 • During a drought, the water level in your well or spring will drop, which can stir up sediments, force water to be drawn from different pockets of groundwater, and increase the risk of contamination from bacteria or animals desperately seeking water.

-• You can use temporary safe sources of water for drinking and cooking and use the water from your home for bathing, washing clothes, cleaning and flushing toilets.
+• Until testing shows your water is safe, you can use temporary safe sources of water for drinking and cooking and continue to use the water from your home for bathing, washing clothes, cleaning and flushing toilets.

 • If your well needs work, you will need to hire a licensed well driller to find out what your options are.
 Find a licensed well driller